 Performing Pre-Installation Configuration

+Unzip the caTISSUE_Suite_v2.0_Installable.zip, extract the contents of the file to any directory.
+This folder will be referred to as CATISSUE_HOME in this document.

 Before installing the application, all the parameters required for the process has to be defined by the user in the following files.

-File:caTissueInstall.properties
+New Installation

+File:install.properties

 Location:CATISSUE_HOMEThe following table explains the parameters in this file, along with its default and permissible values.